SLeess/HDC_Events-Laravel/README.md

 ## Contact

-For more information, contact us through the support page, or send an email to duraesleandro12@gmail.com
+For more information, contact me through the support page, or send an email to duraesleandro12@gmail.com

 ---